 Processing the Harvested Mushroom in Nigeria

 After harvesting, it can be dried or packaged fresh.
-Though there are those who have industrial oven for processing.
+Though there are those who have an industrial oven for processing.
 You can also process with a domestic oven you have at home.

 Marketing Mushroom in Nigeria